plista/updep/README.md

 ```

 ### 6. Pushing the changes to origin
-At this step ChimneyBro will prompt you if you're ready to push the changes.
+At this step UpDep will prompt you if you're ready to push the changes.
 So if have noticed any problems at this step you can stop and avoid making your changes public.
 Git will remain on the just created branch.

 Propmpting to proceed with pushing can be disabled with "--push" command line option.